 Computers should be in family areas as opposed to bedrooms; however, they need to realise that instant messaging devices, mobile phones, and wireless computers may allow children to get online anywhere.

-When your children first begin online, work closely with them and talk about Internet safety at an early age.
+When your children first begin online, work closely with them and talk about online safety at an early age.

-Bookmark suitable sites and check back regularly to ensure the content of those sites has not changed.
+Bookmark suitable sites and check back regularly to ensure the content of sites used has not changed.

 Filters are helpful but not fail proof.

-Try to keep up to date with different methods of monitoring Internet use.
+Try to keep up to date with different methods of monitoring Internet and online use.

 Remember that some sites have age restrictions that children may ignore or not realise.

-Think U Know - containing internet safety advice for those aged 5 to 16, along with parents and teachers, this site is produced by CEOP (the Child Exploitation and Online Protection Centre).
+Think U Know - containing online safety advice for those aged 5 to 16, along with parents and teachers, this site is produced by CEOP (the Child Exploitation and Online Protection Centre).

-Childnet - lots of useful advice for keeping yourselves and your children safe on the Internet.
+Childnet - lots of useful advice for keeping yourselves and your children safe when using the Internet and online.

 Kidscape - An organisation which helps to prevent bullying and child abuse.